curra-web3/docs/src/obsidian/features/receive_addresses/index.md

 ![receive address example](/obsidian/images/receive_address_example.png)

-If you operate a retail-oriented crypto business such as an exchange, lending desk, or neobank, you probably receive a significant number of ERC20/ deposits on a daily basis.
+If you operate a retail-oriented crypto business such as an exchange, lending desk, or neobank, you probably receive a significant number of ERC20/coin deposits on a daily basis.
 To effectively handle and track these deposits, it is necessary to assign a new address to each client.
-Received  funds are automatically forwarded to your configured address
+Received  funds are automatically forwarded to your configured address.

 ## Prerequisites